Mast Cells and Mast Cell Tumors

 Mast cell tumors are formed by DNA mutations of mast cells.

-Mast cell tumors are the most common malignant canine tumors.
+Mast cell tumors are the most common malignant tumors in dogs.
 They are very invasive and difficult to treat.

 Mast cell tumors can occur in different areas of the body, but most commonly on the skin or under the skin surface.
 They account for 16% to 21% of all skin tumors in dogs.